Cybersecurity for remote work: protecting your distributed teams

 index

-Key risks include:
+Key threats include:

-• Weak passwords: Reused or simple passwords make accounts easy targets.
+• Weak passwords – Reused or simple passwords make accounts easy targets.

-• Unsecured networks: Public Wi-Fi exposes data to interception.
+• Unsecured networks – Public Wi-Fi exposes data to interception.

-Essential Cybersecurity Practices for Remote Work
+5 Essential Cybersecurity Practices for Remote Teams

-1. Implement Multi-Factor Authentication (MFA)
+1. Enforce Multi-Factor Authentication (MFA)

-2. Use a Virtual Private Network (VPN)
+2. Require a Virtual Private Network (VPN)

-3. Regularly Update Software and Devices
+3. Keep Software and Devices Updated

 • Operating systems